cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 Otherwise A calculates
 ISK = H.hash(lv\_cat(G.DSI \|\| b"\_ISK", sid, K) \|\| transcript(Ya,ADa,Yb,ADb)).
 A returns ISK and terminates.

-The session key ISK returned by A and B is identical if and only if the supplied input parameters PRS, CI and sid match on both sides and transcript view of both parties match.
+The session key ISK returned by A and B is identical if and only if the supplied input parameters PRS, CI and sid match on both sides and the transcript views of both parties match.

 # Implementation of recommended CPace cipher suites

 ## Common function for computing generators

-The different cipher suites for CPace defined in the upcoming sections share the same method for deterministically combining the individual strings PRS, CI, sid and the domain-separation identifier DSI to a generator string that we describe here.
+The different cipher suites for CPace defined in the upcoming sections share the following method for deterministically combining the individual strings PRS, CI, sid and the domain-separation identifier DSI to a generator string:

 - generator\_string(DSI, PRS, CI, sid, s\_in\_bytes) denotes a function that returns the string lv\_cat(DSI, PRS, zero\_bytes(len\_zpad), CI, sid).